DieterBaum/qt-fsarchiver-terminal/README.md

 # qt-fsarchiver-terminal
-qt-fsarchiver-terminal is required for qt-fsarchiver (https://github.com/dieterbaum/qt-fsarchiver)to work correctly.
-qt-fsarchiver: Back up and restore partitions, directories for Debian,Ubuntu, Linux-Mint, Suse and Fedora [http://wiki.ubuntuusers.de/qt-fsarchiver] qt-fsarchiver can clone and image hard disks too.

-Both programs must be installed.

 Copyright (C) 2008-2019 Francois Dupoux and Dieter Baum.
 All rights reserved.
 Copying the files is permitted with or without modifications.
 The code is without warranty of any kind.
 Use at your own risk.

-François Dupoux has developed the basic program fsarchiver, Dieter Baum created the GUI and the code to use the GUI.
+François Dupoux has developed the basic program fsarchiver, Hihin Ruslan has improved the program and tranlate to englisch und russian.
+Michael R. Lawrence and his team translated to Spanish and Italian, Zhenneng Li translated to Chinese, Dieter Baum created the GUI and the code to use the GUI.

+qt4-fsarchiver was translated QT5 environment and renamed in qt-fsarchiver.

-qt-fsarchiver a program with a graphical interface for easy operation the archiving program fsarchiver. qt-fsarchiver has been split into a program with a graphical user interface (qt-fsarchiver)and a terminal program (qt-fsarchiver-terminal).
+qt-fsarchiver a program with a graphical interface for easy operation the archiving program fsarchiver. qt-fsarchiver has been split into a program with a graphical user interface and a terminal program.
+Both programs must be installed.
 The graphical program can be started without root rights.
 Thus the startup problems with gksu/gksudo, which is no longer installable, were solved with Wayland and Snap programs.